 Tell us why you decided to apply to the University of Wisconsin-Madison.
 In addition, please include why you are interested in studying the major(s) you have selected.
 If you selected undecided, please describe your areas of possible academic interest.
 (650 words)

-As I dawned upon the red pedestrian light, my vision caught a never-ending swarm of swerving 2- past the 4-wheelers as viscous fumes brushed over me before collected high up by the infamously grey Jakartan sky.
-After years of obliviousness, I started to question things.
+As I dawned upon the red pedestrian light, my vision caught a never-ending swarm of swerving 2- past 4-wheelers as viscous fumes brushed over me before collected high up by the infamously grey Jakartan sky.
+After years of obliviousness, I was awoken from my frozen chamber.

-What will happen if things don’t change?

-This vigorous urgency has subconsciously churned my turbine-like brain that just wouldn’t stop generating energy for my increasingly imminent passion: helping earth.
+“Uhk!” my lungs could not handle the extreme concentration of pollutants emitted by an ubiquitously unregulated public bus we used to call metro mini.

+That very day, my tingled physique almost immediately mourned for blue-collars who have no choice but to breathe in substandard working and living conditions on a daily.
+For when I was merely a passerby, my well-equipped immune system casted a shadow on what is happening right around me.
+It is this sphere-breaking that my subconscious urgently ticked to generate energy: in a mental sense to help, but also quite literally.

-This was when I discovered Mechanical Engineering.
+Mechanical Engineering.

-The study of objects and systems in motion has given me a purpose, in which it does not only combine mathematics, engineering physics, and chemistry to design and manufacture cutting-edge technology, but also breadth from various principles to ensure the machines around us are cost-efficient and ready for long-term use.
+The study of objects and systems in motion which has given me a purpose to do what I love.
+A sweet intersection between mathematics, engineering physics and chemistry as means to design and manufacture cutting-edge technology which not only tap upon the domain of economics but also politics.
+In other words, cost-efficient yet also feasibly implementable in the long run.

-At UW-Madison, walking that extra mile means being at the forefront of innovation and research.
-Badgers are taught to pursue knowledge with integrity for excellence and purpose whilst respecting the natural environment and engaging with communities that goes beyond Wisconsin.
-The winning research-intensive plus innovation-driven combination is what excites me to studying Mechanical Engineering at UW-Madison.

-What sets apart UW-Madison College of Engineering with others is its ability to prevail in every department through research.
-This day and age, education only sounds right when students are able to develop their technical skills from the help of outstanding research resources and interdisciplinary environments such as that of the Grainger Institute for Engineering, where the collective mindset of translating ideas into real-world solutions is nurtured and embraced.
+At UW Madison, walking that extra mile means being at the forefront of innovation and research; I am excited to be called a fellow Badger whose brand is in pursuing knowledge through interdisciplinarity.
+It is only true this day and age that students not only be trained on the technical know-hows in lecture rooms and laboratories; soft skills such as negotiation and presentation are just as important to succeed in both academia and professional worlds.
+The Grainger Institute for Engineering, for instance, is a dream-to-life landmark for me cementing this concept.

-I’m glad that UW-Madison emphasizes research for energy and sustainability.
-As a future engineer, I’d like to know that I’m at the helm of the latest technological advancements regarding clean energy.
-Fortunately, UW-Madison’s Engine Research Center provides the opportunity for me to be at that helm, where I’d be able to learn the fundamentals of engine combustion and pollutants formation in internal combustion engines.
-Research in this area is important for me as I aim to understand the impact of conventional engines and work my way towards innovating cleaner fuel solutions to power Jakarta’s bustling cars and motorbikes.
+Clean energy and sustainability are hot buzzwords I look forward to discovering more of as a future engineer.
+Through the University’s Engine Research Center, I hope to be able to start by learning about the fundamentals of engine combustion together with its internal processes and external interactions with the environment.
+Research in this area is important for me as I aim to understand the impact of conventional engines as I yearn for Jakarta’s incumbent cars and motorbikes.